-India’s financial Budget for the next year 2012-2013 will be presented by finance minister Pranab Mukherjee on March 16.
+It’s a case of enduring tradition and custom for India’s budget speech this year.
+Because Finance minister Pranab Mukherjee is due to give the India Budget speech for the next year 2012-2013 on March 16.
 It’s normally the case that the budget speech is given on the last day of February ready for the budget to be ratified in time for 1st April.
-But this time there’s a delay because of elections in five State assemblies.
+However, this time there’s a delay because of elections in five State assemblies.

-In India the budget speech is also traditionally carried to the Lower House in a briefcase, but there’s no tradition of the same case being passed from Minister to Minister.
+In India the budget speech is also traditionally carried to the Lower House in a briefcase.
+But there’s no tradition of the same case being passed from Minister to Minister.
 The incumbent, Pranab Mukherjee, has used two different briefcases for his budget speeches.

 The shortest finance minister has delivered the longest budget speech.

 Pranab Mukherjee could yet reach the modern maximum of two hours.
 But we can only hope that won’t happen.
 Because even tradition has its limits.